 LISA+ is a proprietary software tool developed and commercialized by Schlothauer & Wauer used to plan and evaluate complex intersections.
 The control logics created with it can be directly uploaded to real controllers or tested with SUMO (using LiSuM) and VISSIM, a proprietary microscopic 3D traffic simulator.

-LiSuM was built on Java technology and thus can be run on any operating system.
-LiSuM is licensed under the GPL and its current version is the 1.0.0.
+LiSuM was built on Java technology and thus can be run on any operating system supporting Java.
+LiSuM is licensed (just like SUMO) under the EPLv2.

 The installation of LiSuM is straightforward and it may not present major difficulties.
 It is recomended to have Java SE Runtime Environment (version 8 and later) and SUMO (version 1.0.1 and later) installed before beginning with the installation.
 In order to install it on a Windows machine just download and execute the provided msi file and follow its instructions.
 On Ubuntu or other Linux distributions download the provided zip file and unzip it in any directory of your choice; to start LiSuM, seek the jar file, open a terminal and execute it using the well-known java -jar command.